AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 The User Sync Tool (UST in short) enables enterprise customers to create or manage Adobe users utilizing Active Directory or other tested OpenLDAP directory services.
 The target users are IT Identity Administrators (Enterprise Directory and System Admins) who will be able to install and configure the tool.
 The open source tool is customizable so that customers can have a developer modify it to suit their own particular requirements.

-When User Sync runs, it fetches a list of users from the organization’s Active Directory (or any other compatible data source) and compares it with the list of users within the Admin Console.
-It then calls the Adobe User Management API so that the Admin Console is synchronized with the organization’s directory.
-The change flow is entirely one-way; any edits made in the Admin Console do not get pushed out to the directory.
+When User Sync runs, it fetches a list of users from the organization’s Active Directory (or any other compatible data source) and compares it with the list of users within the [!DNL Admin Console].
+It then calls the Adobe [!DNL User Management] API so that the [!DNL Admin Console] is synchronized with the organization’s directory.
+The change flow is entirely one-way; any edits made in the [!DNL Admin Console] do not get pushed out to the directory.

-The tool allows the system admin to map user groups in the customer’s directory with product configuration and user groups in the Admin Console, the new UST version also allows dynamic creation of user groups in the Admin Console.
+The tool allows the system admin to map user groups in the customer’s directory with product configuration and user groups in the [!DNL Admin Console], the new UST version also allows dynamic creation of user groups in the [!DNL Admin Console].

-To set up User Sync, the organization needs to create a set of credentials in the same way they would use the [User Management API](https://www.adobe.io/apis/cloudplatform/usermanagement/docs/setup.html).
+To set up User Sync, the organization needs to create a set of credentials in the same way they would use the [[!DNL User Management] API](https://www.adobe.io/apis/cloudplatform/usermanagement/docs/setup.html).

 ![image2018-9-23_13-36-56](assets/image2018-9-23_13-36-56.png)